rtm-ctrlz/faker-js-faker/docs/guide/usage.md

 ```

 ::: info Note
 Calling `faker.clone()` is idempotent.
-So you can call it as often as you want, it doesn't have an impact on the faker instance.
+So you can call it as often as you want, it doesn't have an impact on the original faker instance.
 :::